 Why We Celebrate

-On one of those wrongly warm days in February, we gathered on cushions outside.
-With kiddos curled into our laps, we listened as a new friend read the book “How We Say I Love You” by Nicole Chen - one of those ones that Dolly Parton had just mailed to me.
+On one of those inappropriately warm days in February, we gathered on cushions outside.
+With kiddos curled into our laps, we listened as a new friend read the book “How We Say I Love You” by Nicole Chen - one of those books that Dolly Parton had just mailed to me.
 As she read the story, she also elaborated on the many daily ways her Mandarin Chinese family says “I love you.”

 This happened at one of our “Care-Free Fridays” playgroups.
 I planned on sharing the book.
 What I couldn’t have planned on was the wonder of what actually happened.